Gambling in the United Kingdom: Syndicates

 Betting syndicates, where several bettors pool their bets, may or may not be illegal, depending on the nature of the scheme.
 Again, the person actually laying the bet could be considered an agent, especially if they take a cut of the stake.
 However, lottery syndicates are extremely common and even officially encouraged.
 The legal fine point is whether the person collecting the individual stakes and placing the bets is doing so with or without profit (regardless of whether that person is also a member of the syndicate).
 Sweepstakes for the Grand National and occasionally other events are extremely common in offices, and are generally winked at if played for small stakes and not for profit (or that any profit goes to charity).

 Publicans must also be vigilant in ensuring that their customers do not pass betting slips between each other but only bet for themselves.
 In general, it is illegal for the holder of a licence to sell alcohol to facilitate betting on the premises.

-Most pubs in the UK have a one-armed bandit of one kind or another, but the prizes are strictly controlled.
-The law allows larger prizes in private clubs.

 Economy and taxation

 "Betting duty" at 6.75% was applied to sports bets until 2001 when it was replaced by a 15% tax on gross profits.
+From 2019, tax on remote gaming increased to 21%.

-From 1 December 2014, the Gambling (Licensing & Advertising) Bill will change the taxation of remote gambling from a 'place of supply' basis to a 'point of consumption' basis.
+Since 1 December 2014, the Gambling (Licensing and Advertising) Act changes the taxation of remote gambling from a 'place of supply' basis to a 'point of consumption' basis.

 The betting industry alone is reported to contribute £6 billion as of January 2010, 0.5% of GDP.
 Furthermore, it employs over 100,000 people and generates £700 Million in tax revenue.